thedarkmodcommunity/decals/README.md

 # Decals
-Custom textures with transparent alpha channel
+Custom decal textures with alpha transparency

 To contribute, see [here](CONTRIBUTING.md)